 Prepayment Speeds.
 Prepayment speeds, as reflected by the Constant Prepayment Rate, or CPR, vary according to interest rates, the type of investment, conditions in financial markets, competition and other factors, none of which can be predicted with any certainty.
 In general, when interest rates rise, it is relatively less attractive for borrowers to refinance their mortgage loans, and as a result, prepayment speeds tend to decrease.
 When interest rates fall, prepayment speeds tend to increase.
-For mortgage loan and RMBS investments purchased at a premium, as prepayment speeds result in increased income we earn decreases because the purchase premium we paid for the bonds amortizes faster than expected.
-Conversely, decreases in prepayment speeds result in increased income and can extend the period over which we amortize the purchase premium.
-For of the discount into interest income.
+For mortgage loan and RMBS investments purchased at a premium, as prepayment speeds increase, the amount of income we earn decreases because the purchase premium we paid for the bonds amortizes faster than expected.
+Conversely, decreases in prepayment speeds result in increased increase, the amount of income we earn increases because of the acceleration of the accretion of the discount into interest income.
 Conversely, decreases in prepayment speeds result in decreased income and can extend the period over which we accrete the purchase discount into interest income.

 Rising Interest Rate Environment.
 As indicated above, as interest rates rise, prepayment speeds generally decrease, increasing our net interest income.
 Rising interest rates, however, increase our financing costs which may result in a net negative impact on our net interest income.
 In addition, if we acquire Agency and non-Agency RMBS collateralized by monthly reset adjustable-rate mortgages, or ARMs, and three- and five-year hybrid ARMs, such interest rate increases could result in decreases in our net investment income, as there could be a timing mismatch between the interest rate reset dates on our RMBS portfolio and the financing costs of these investments.
 Monthly reset ARMs are ARMs on which coupon rates reset monthly based on indices such as the one-month London Interbank Offering Rate, or LIBOR.
-Hybrid ARMs are mortgages that have interest rate fixed for an initial period (typically three, five, seven or ten years) and thereafter reset at regular intervals subject to interest rate caps.
+Hybrid ARMs are mortgages that have interest rates that are fixed for an initial period (typically three, five, seven or ten years) and thereafter reset at regular intervals subject to interest rate caps.